 Besides nursing, what required courses am I likely to have completed in my basic nursing program?

 Courses most likely to have been completed within your basic nursing program are: Psychology (3 credits), Sociology (3 credits), Microbiology (4 credits), Human Growth and Development (3 credits), Anatomy and Physiology (8 credits), Chemistry (3 credits) and Nutrition (3 credits).

 How long will it take me to complete the program?

 The program can be taken at an individual pace, so that, the time varies with each student.
 Nursing courses can be completed in one year, if the student enters in the Fall semester.
 The total program can be completed in three academic semesters and one summer session depending on the number of general education requirements that are completed.

 How are clinical experiences conducted?

-Students choose a practicum in the area of nursing of interest to them.
-Clinical experiences are planned by the student and are conducted with a preceptor and faculty member.
-The preceptor must meet the College of Nursing's guidelines for preceptorship.
+Students choose to complete a project in nursing of interest to them.
+Clinical experiences are planned by the student and are conducted with a preceptor/mentor and faculty member.
+The preceptor/mentor must meet The Ross and Carol Nese College of Nursing guidelines for preceptorship.

 How can I use my transfer credits and create a schedule?

 The Nursing curriculum allows students to build upon previous knowledge as they progress in the program.
 Penn State will consider for transfer all college credits earned at another accredited institution.
 You and your adviser will meet to plan your course of study.